tencentyun/intlcloud-documents/yehe_doc/存储/文件存储/快速入门/在 Windows 客户端上使用 CFS 文件系统_intl_en.md

 #### Mounting a file system via graphical interface

->CIFS/SMB file systems are in beta test.
-For more information, please see [Notes on CIFS/SMB Beta Test](https://intl.cloud.tencent.com/document/product/582/9553).
+>CIFS/SMB file systems are in beta.
+For more information, go [here](https://intl.cloud.tencent.com/document/product/582/9553) to see **Notes on CIFS/SMB Beta Test**.

 1. Open "Map Network Drive"
-   Log in to Windows where you need to mount the file system, find "Computer" in the "Start" menu, right-click it, and then click "Map Network Drive" in the menu that appears.
+   Log in to the Windows instance where you need to mount the file system, find "Computer" in the "Start" menu, right-click it, and then click "Map Network Drive" in the menu that appears.

    ![](https://main.qcloudimg.com/raw/759b315c65db82db3feacd811aa93bdd.png)
 2. Enter the access path
    In the pop-up window, set the drive letter for "Drive" and folder (i.e., the mount directory you see in the CIFS/SMB file system).
    ![](https://main.qcloudimg.com/raw/1527f4e7e72b465abc374c2ccb954830.png)
 3. Verify read/write
-   After confirmation, the page goes directly to the file system that has been mounted.
-You can right-click to create a file for verifying the correctness of read/write.
+   After checking the file system, the page goes directly to the file system that has been mounted.
+You can right-click to create a file to verify reads/writes.
 	 <img src="https://main.qcloudimg.com/raw/598f69f5f327c1acc663b4a3eed5ba03.png" width="80%">

 #### Mounting a file system via command line